amitbiswaswebdev/magentoDocker/README.md

 # Magento Docker
-Dockerisation of magento open source
+Dockerization of magento open source

 ## Prerequisite
-- Docker desktop applipation in your system
+- Docker desktop application in your system
 - For windows user - WSL2

 ## Environment used